 What from your Princeton experience (i.e. classes, activities, skills you developed, extracurriculars, etc.) did you find yourself drawing on most during your experience?

-My Woodrow Wilson School junior Policy Task Force with Ambassador Crocker was immensely helpful in preparing me for my internship.
+My Princeton School of Public and International Affairs junior Policy Task Force with Ambassador Crocker was immensely helpful in preparing me for my internship.
 It taught me how to efficiently communicate a large amount of research and recommendations in a policy memo and a short presentation.
 I even found myself looking back at my task force memo for guidance on writing memos at my internship!

 What recommendations do you have for other students considering these types of opportunities?